dfperry5/Swift-Mentorship-Program/swiftui/MarvelAPI/index.md

     - Notice the use of Coding Keys - where we define that the `imageExtension` attribute of the `MarvelImage` struct - corresponds to the `extension` attribute on the `Image` in the Marvel documentation.

 ## Calling the Service

+1. Let's return to the `MarvelService.swift` file.
+We are now going to add in additional functions to actually make the request.
+Let's create two different functions.
+    - Inside your empty `MarvelService` struct, create the private function `buildUrlString`, that returns a string.
+The function should look like below:
+        - ```swift
+                private func buildUrlString() -> String {}
+            ```
+    - Create a second function, this one will be public and called `getCharacters`, it will be asynchronous, it can throw an error, and it wll return an instance of `Models.CharacterDataWrapper`.
+The function signature should look like below:
+        - ```swift
+                public func getCharacters() async throws -> Models.CharacterDataWrapper {}
+            ```

+2. Now, lets fill out the `buildUrlString` function.
+The purpose of this function is to add in the additional URL parameters required for the service to work.
+Visit the Marvel Developer documentation for [Authorization](https://developer.marvel.com/documentation/authorization).
+    - Generally, we would try to do the client-side authorization, but that is a bit more of an involved process.
+Instead, we will follow the `Authentication for Server-Side Applications`.
+The process described here is creating a timestamp URL Parameter (`ts`), the public API Key `apikey`, and a hash value (`hash`) that is 'a md5 (a hasing algorithim) digest of the ts parameter, your private key and your public key (e.g. md5(ts+privateKey+publicKey)'.

+3. Let's create the timestamp (`ts` value).
+Inside the `buildUrlString` function, add this line:
+    - ```swift
+            let timeStamp =  Int64((Date().timeIntervalSince1970 * 1000.0).rounded())
+        ```
+    - This converts the Day to an epoch (IE miliseconds since 1970), and rounds it to make sure there are no decimals present which would mess up the URL String.

+4. Next, define the hash String.
+This will just be a string combination of the timestamp you just created, the private key, and the public key.
+Define this varibale as `hashString`, like below:
+    - ```swift
+            let hashString = timeStamp.description + Config.privateKey + Config.publicKey
+        ```

+5. We are now ready to create the hash value.
+First, we must import CryptoKit to get access to the md5 alogirthm.
+At the top of the file import this library like below:
+    - ```swift
+            import CryptoKit
+        ```
+    - Now, add a third line to the `buildUrlString` function that creates the md5 hash.
+        - ```swift
+                let hashValue = Insecure.MD5.hash(data: hashString.data(using: .utf8) ??
+Data())
+            ```

+6. We're almost done with this function!
+We now need to retrieve the digest from the hash.
+This is done with a single line, like below:
+    - ```swift
+            let hash = hashValue.map { String(format: "%02hhx", $0) }.joined()
+        ```
+    - Finally, let's put it all together to define a URL String.
+        - ```swift
+                return Config.URL + "?ts=\(timeStamp.description)&apikey=\(Config.publicKey)&hash=\(hash)"
+            ```

+7. The final `buildUrlString` function looks like:
+    - ```swift
+            private func buildUrlString() -> String {
+                let timeStamp =  Int64((Date().timeIntervalSince1970 * 1000.0).rounded())
+                let hashString = timeStamp.description + Config.privateKey + Config.publicKey
+                let hashValue = Insecure.MD5.hash(data: hashString.data(using: .utf8) ??
+Data())
+                let hash = hashValue.map { String(format: "%02hhx", $0) }.joined()

+                return Config.URL + "?ts=\(timeStamp.description)&apikey=\(Config.publicKey)&hash=\(hash)"
+            }
+        ```

+8. Now, it's time to put this together to build and make the request.
+As this is an asynchrous function, we must wrap everything in a `do/catch` block.
+Go ahead and fill out the catch block with a log for the error and a fatalError.
+    - Now youre code should look like this:
+        - ```swift
+                  public func getCharacters() async throws -> Models.CharacterDataWrapper {
+                    do {
+                    } catch {
+                        print("Error - ! \(error)")
+                        fatalError("Couldn't create response")
+                    }
+                }
+            ```

+9. Let's begin filling out the `do` piece of the function.
+First, let's get the URL.
+To do this, we will use our  `buildUrlString` function we just finished writing.
+Wrap this in a guard statement, to make sure the URL is created.
+If it fails, throw another fatalError.
+    - ```swift
+            public func getCharacters() async throws -> Models.CharacterDataWrapper {
+                do {
+                    guard let url = URL(string: self.buildUrlString()) else {
+                        fatalError("Missing URL")
+                    }
+                } catch {
+                    print("Error - ! \(error)")
+                    fatalError("Couldn't create response")
+                }
+            }
+        ```

+10. Now, let's build the request, using the built-in Swift URLRequest, and providing it with the URL created in the previous step.
+    - ```swift
+            public func getCharacters() async throws -> Models.CharacterDataWrapper {
+                do {
+                    guard let url = URL(string: self.buildUrlString()) else {
+                        fatalError("Missing URL")
+                    }
+                    let request = URLRequest(url: url)

+                } catch {
+                    print("Error - ! \(error)")
+                    fatalError("Couldn't create response")
+                }
+            }
+        ```

+11. Now lets make the request, using Apples Async / Await framework and URLSession.
+Pass in the request you just crated to the shared URLSession's data functionm like below:
+    - ```swift
+            let (data, response) = try await URLSession.shared.data(for: request)
+        ```
+        - Notice that we're using try (cause the function can throw an error) and the `await` keyword which signals that we should wait for this function to return, and is what makes the `async` keyword in the function signature necessary.

+12. At this point, we are now ready to parse the response, decode it, and return it as the `CharacterDataWrapper`.
+We are first going to check the response objects status code.
+If that is not 200, throw an error.
+After that, lets use the JSONDecoder to convert the data to a Swift structure, `CharacterDataWrapper`.
+Your code in the function should now look like below:
+    - ```swift
+            public func getCharacters() async throws -> Models.CharacterDataWrapper {
+                do {
+                    guard let url = URL(string: self.buildUrlString()) else {
+                        fatalError("Missing URL")
+                    }
+                    let request = URLRequest(url: url)
+                    let (data, response) = try await URLSession.shared.data(for: request)
+                    guard (response as?
+HTTPURLResponse)?.statusCode == 200 else {
+                        fatalError("Error while fetching data")
+                    }
+                    let wrapper = try JSONDecoder().decode(Models.CharacterDataWrapper.self, from: data)
+                    return wrapper
+                } catch {
+                    print("Error - ! \(error)")
+                    fatalError("Couldn't create response")
+                }
+            }
+        ```

+13. Voila!
+You have created a function to call the Marvel API, used extensions, private and public keys, CryptoKit, and perhaps most interestingly async/await!
+Next we will call this from the basic UI!